ben-gibson/GitLink/README.md

       View → Open in (your selected host) or
       Select in... → Browser (GitLink)

-Additional shortcuts are als available from the annotation gutter, VCS log window and select in window.
+Additional shortcuts are available including from the editor gutter and Git log window.

-A URL can be generated to one of the following resources.
+A URL can be generated in one of the following ways:

-* Fle at commit
+* Fle at a commit
-* File at branch
+* File at a branch
 * Commit

-By default, when generating a URL for a file, the latest commit will be included as part of the URL to provide a fixed snapshot of the file.
-If the latest commit is unknown or not on the remote, the branch will be used instead.
+By default, when generating a URL to a file, the latest commit hash is used, creating a reference to a fixed version of the file's content.
+If the latest commit has not been pushed to the remote, the current branch is used instead.
+While this avoids generating a URL to a 404, it does mean the linked contents can change over time.

 ## Installation